jingmarshall/Kaggle_Project_Friends/README.md

-A competation on Kaggle about Friends.
+# A competation on Kaggle about Friends.
 [NLP] Friends IMDB Rating Prediction.

-Take the transcript of a friends episode and try to predict it's IMDB ratings
+Take the transcript of a friends episode and try to predict it's IMDB ratings.